ehauckdo/AIWoof/README.md

 Quoting from [aiwolf.org](http://aiwolf.org/en/introduction):

 > a project to create an “Artificial Intelligence Werewolf” (AIWolf) to play as the werewolf in place of a human player.
 The objective of this comprehensive project is not only to develop a game-playing algorithm, but also to develop virtual agents, real robots, and so on.
-The We

 The AI Competition currently has 2 branches, one protocol-based where agents can use a predefined grammar to communicate, and one NLP-based.
 This repository has information on the protocol-based branch of the competition.

+To learn the rules and how to play the Werewolf game, please refer to [this website](https://www.playwerewolf.co/rules/)

 # AIWolf Protocol Specification (ver2.01, 2017)

 This guide will include keywords, sentences, operators and grammar related to the protocol specification of the AIWolf competition.
+The official specification for the competition (in Japanese) can be found [here](http://aiwolf.org/control-panel/wp-content/uploads/2014/03/protocol_2017-2.pdf).

 * List of keywords used for building sentences and their usage: